Amphetamine vs Methamphetamine

 What are Amphetamines?

 Amphetamines are synthetic stimulants that increase focus and alertness by increasing the activity of neurotransmitters such as dopamine and norepinephrine.
 These drugs are typically used to treat ADHD (Attention Deficit Hyperactivity Disorder) and narcolepsy.
+One common question is the Vyvanse and Adderall difference, as both are prescribed for ADHD but differ in how they work and their potential side effects.

 Common amphetamines include: